jrdennisoss/dosboxrm/README.md

 All that has been discovered about how the ReelMagic driver works and interacts with things is currently documented in the `RMDOS_API.md` file.

-## ReelMagic Properitary MPEG Format
+## ReelMagic Proprietary MPEG Format

 Most ReelMagic MPEG file assets have been encoded in a non-standard way which prevents them from playing in a standard MPEG media player such as VLC.
-In order to get things properly working in DOSBox, I had to make a few hacks to the MPEG decoder.
+In order to get things properly working in DOSBox, I had to make a few changes to the MPEG decoder.
 More information on this can be found in the `NOTES_MPEG.md` file.

 # Changes to DOSBox